 #2: No real differentiation in the market (read: lack of unique value proposition)

 #3: Failure to communicate the value proposition in a clear, concise and compelling fashion.

 Another more recent article on small business failure is also worth reading as it confirms the points above.

-At the start the total focus must be on identifying and fully understanding potential customers.
-This step is often overlooked or glossed over because it is both unappreciated and tough.
+At the start the total focus must be on identifying and fully understanding the potential customers.
+This step is often overlooked, or glossed over, because it is both tough and unappreciated.

 So for some inspiration and guidelines read "Talking to Humans" by Gif Constable

-With the growth of the internet, part time employees and interim staff you can get many skills and services online as and when they are needed.
+With the growth of the internet it is possible get many skills and services online and part time (fractional) as and when they are needed.

-But be aware that to manage this type of operation requires a different management system and set of skills.
+But be aware that to manage this type of remote operation requires a different management system and set of management skills.